 We will show that the constant-persistence stable-noise model is remarkably effective for the fund-of-fund strategy.
-Nevertheless, other versions of the model in equation (7) are worth considering as well, in part because they have finite variance, which allows us to use the observed variance σ^2 to calibrate the model.
+Nevertheless, other versions of the model in (2.6) are worth considering as well, in part because they have finite variance, which allows us to use the observed variance $\sigma^2$ to calibrate the model.

 2.3.
-Previous models of hedge-fund returns
+Previous Models of Hedge-Fund Returns